Exchange programs of the Akademie Schloss Solitude for young artists in the extended European Union and already selected Solitude fellows

 By implementing this program, the Akademie has fulfilled a long lasting wish to enter into an equal, bilateral exchange with Eastern European institutions and artists.

 Due to positive experiences with this first exchange program in Eastern Europe, the Akademie Schloss Solitude in cooperation with the Ministry of Science, Research and Arts of the State of Baden-Württemberg, the Collegium Budapest, the József Attila Circle, the Robert Bosch Foundation, the German-Polish Foundation, the Hungarian and Romanian Cultural Ministries initiated an extension of the program for Hungary and Romania in 2005 and 2006.
 The exchange program has been extended to Bulgaria, Serbia, and Croatia since 2007.
+Currently, the exchange program is running with partner institutions in Poland, Hungary, Croatia and Serbia.

 Based on the same principle as in Warsaw, young arts administrators from the individual countries will be invited and educated as fellows for art coordination at Akademie Schloss Soitude.
 Furthermore, one to two studios will be provided by existing cultural institutions for the exchange programs in the cooperating cities.